Uyadsb/Pomodoro/README.md

 3. **Repeat Steps 1-2**: Complete three more focus sessions with short breaks
 4. **Long Break (15 minutes)**: After 4 completed Pomodoros, take a longer break

 The application provides audio notifications when each session ends, allowing you to stay on track without constantly watching the clock.
-The application is available in both command-line and graphical interface versions to suit your preferences.
+Currently available as a command-line application with a graphical interface planned for future releases.

 ### Why Use the Pomodoro Technique?